D for Dopidi: Plot

-Vicky (Varun Sandesh), Raju (Sundeep Kishan), Harish (Naveen Polishetty) and Bannu (Rakesh), the four central characters in the film, need money desperately to overcome their problems.
+Vicky (Varun Sandesh), Raju (Sundeep Kishan), Harish (Naveen Polishetty) and Bannu (Rakesh Rachakonda), the four central characters in the film, need money desperately to overcome their problems.
 Each one has his own story.
 After having looked into other avenues for a solution, they finally embark upon an ignoble bank robbery.
-Everything goes according to plan till they enter the bank where they are confronted by another gang of robbers led by Lokamuddhu (Thanikella Bharani).
+Everything goes according to plan till they enter the bank where they are confronted by another gang of robbers led by Lokamuddhu (Tanikella Bharani).
 Trouble starts as things get horribly messed up.
 What happens next – are they successful in their heist and are able to get rid of their problems finally – forms, predictably enough, the crux of the story.